 Pay in performance-based compensation agreements.
 Pay your employees in direct proportion to the results they help you achieve.

 This assures the top-notch service you desire to provide.
 Leverage Per-inquiry advertising to reduce your advertising risk, but frame it as “shared revenue”.
+This is the concept of Google’s pay-per-click service.

 “I will pay whatever your advertising costs are, as long as you’ll guarantee me a minimum number of sales from that advertiser.”
 Make sure everyone working for you are invested in your goals and have a shared vision, if not you’re losing potential.